 Rocket Money Review: Expense Tracking and Bill Negotiation

 Sounds great, but once you’ve slashed your monthly expenses, is Rocket Money a personal finance app worth keeping?
-How are its budgeting and saving features, and where does it fall short of the competition from Simplifi, YNAB, and others?
+How are its budgeting and saving features, and where does it fall short of the competition?

 Rocket Money is an all-in-one personal finance app for Android and iOS that can help you: